Limosa haemastica

 - High counts: 1200 near Niobrara 21 Apr 2013, 1139 in the eastern Rainwater Basin 15-16 May 2005 (several locations, none duplicated, including 487 at Spikerush WMA, York Co), and 1033 at Freeman Lakes WPA, York Co 20 May 2005.

 Fall: In fall, Hudsonian Godwits apparently undertake a non-stop migration after staging in Saskatchewan at least to staging areas in the Amazon Basin, but possibly directly to wintering areas in Argentina and Chile (Senner et al 2014, O’Brien et al 2006).
-Thus, interior USA fall records are few, but are spread over a wider area than in spring.
+Thus, interior USA fall records are few but are spread over a wider area than in spring.
 Records from the northwestern United States suggest that a few juveniles occur in the Interior in Sep (Paulson 1993).

-There are nine fall reports:
+There are six fall reports:

-21 Jul 2016 Lancaster Co (eBird.org)
+21 Jul 2016 Lancaster Co (St. Sauver; eBird.org)

 21 Aug 2019 juvenile Branched Oak Lake, Lancaster Co (Willison, Beyer; eBird.org)

-22 Aug 2000 juvenile Lake McConaughy, Keith Co (Jorgensen 2002)
+22 Aug 2000 juvenile Lake McConaughy, Keith Co (S. Dinsmore; Jorgensen 2002)

 30 Aug 1998 juvenile Sinninger WPA, York Co (Jorgensen 2012; Brogie 1999)